This case study is published under StratumCGI's

 Entrance HeroOffice curtain wall, main entrance, and primary distribution warehouse under UK overcast light.Aerial ContextDrone-tilt view placing both Grade A units inside the Golden Triangle landscape corridor.Service Yard and Loading DockArticulated HGVs reverse-docked at hydraulic dock levellers with hatched HGV marshalling lanes.Pedestrian EntranceOffice block, gatehouse, tactile paving, staff parking, and landscape planting at human scale.Site MasterplanTop-down orthographic aerial of both Grade A units, service yard, PV array, and landscape bunds.Facade Material JunctionCharcoal plinth, ribbed cladding, curtain wall corner, and cantilevered entrance canopy.

-Golden Triangle Big-Box Logistics Park (SCGI-001) is an
+Golden Triangle Big-Box Logistics Park CGI (SCGI-001) is an

 typology comprises two Grade A distribution units in the